 Wireless Internet access

-Signage: one, approximately 24” x 36” with company logo Other Benefits:
+Signage: one, approximately 24” x 36” with company logo

+Additional Options:

+If the participant requires additional electrical power, wired Internet access and/or other A/V options, arrangements are made through the Secretariat and are billed to the participant at direct cost.
+If an additional table is required to safely accommodate equipment for a demonstration we will attempt to accommodate if the available space and event configuration allow.

+Benefits:

-Two (2) complimentary full conference registration to the IETF meeting
+Two (2) complimentary full conference registrations to the IETF meeting

 Sponsor Logo on the IETF meeting website, with link to Sponsor website (or page of your own design)